Skip to content

 What is the income tax personal allowance for 2025–26?

 The personal allowance remains £12,570 for 2025–26.
-It has been frozen since 2021–22 and will stay frozen until at least 2027–28 according to current government plans.
-This “fiscal drag” means that as wages rise, more people are pulled into higher tax bands without any nominal rate change.
+It has been frozen since 2021–22 and will stay frozen until at least 2027–28 under current government plans.
+This “fiscal drag” means more people are pulled into higher tax bands as wages rise, without any nominal rate change.

 What is the 60% income tax trap and how do I avoid it?